florentfettu/florentfettu.github.io/_posts/2020-05-25-data-science-portfolio.md

 ## DataCamp Projects

-Here is a summary of the projects that I've done throughout my journey in the Data Scientist with Python Career Track on DataCamp.
+Here is a summary of the projects that I've done throughout my journey in the <a href="https://www.datacamp.com/tracks/data-scientist-with-python" target="_blank">Data Scientist with Python Career Track</a> on DataCamp.

 | Project | Description |
 | ------------- | ------------- |